minibasehq/minibase/README.md

 </p>

 Minibase is an **application backend**, a lightweight alternative to Supabase and Firebase.
-It has a Postgres base and a set of components that are accessed through an API gateway.
+It has a Postgres base and a set of data-access components that are accessed through an API gateway.
 The default setup includes a REST API, but the components can be added and swapped out as needed.